Jess Breach: International career

 Breach scored six tries on her international debut for England women's national rugby union team against Canada in November 2017.
 She also scored five more tries on her second international appearance the following week.

 Breach played for Rugby Sevens for England and won a bronze medal as part of the England team at the 2018 Commonwealth Games.
 She also played at the World Cup Sevens in San Francisco. where she won a bronze medal.

 In January 2019, Breach returned to XVs and was awarded a full time contract with the England side.
 She played for the team in the 2019 Women's Six Nations Championship and topped the try-scoring charts for the tournament.
 On 10 February 2019, Breach scored two tries as England ladies defeated France in the Six Nations Championship.
 She missed the 2019 Super Series due to a shoulder injury but returned for the Autumn.
 Following the 2020 Six Nations, she had scored 22 tries in her first 13 tests.

 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.

 On 17 March 2025, she was called into the England side for the 2025 Six Nations Championship.
 In July 2025, she was named in the England squad for the 2025 Rugby World Cup.
 Breach featured in the opening match against the Eagles, and then scored her fiftieth international try as part of a hat-trick in their 92–3 win against Samoa in their second game.
 She won her fiftieth test match cap, and secured her fiftieth win in an England shirt, in their World Cup match against Australia on 6 September 2025.
 She finished the tournament as England's top try scorer with six, as they became World Champions.

+In May 2026, she scored two tries against France in the Six Nations Championship as England extended their unbeaten run to 38 matches and won a fifth consecutive grand slam in the event.